sabegg2/Project3/README.md

 <img src="images/select.png" width=200>

-(2) A timeseries that shows the 2D and 3D anemometer data over time, as well as the difference between the measurements correpsonding to the same 15-minute window.
+(2) A time series that shows the 2D and 3D anemometer data over time, as well as the difference between the measurements corresponding to the same 15-minute window.
 The user can zoom into the plot using the Plotly zoom feature.

 <img src="images/timeseries.png" width=900>

-(3) A histogram for the differences between the measuements.
+(3) A histogram for the differences between the measurements.
 The histogram also shows the average and median of the differences over the 30-day span of data.

 <img src="images/histogram.png" width=500>